This website records the family history of the descendants of William Meadows c.1753-1847, a British actor and performer in the late 18th century.

 No images or information may be reproduced without prior consent of the webmaster, or the owners of the images concerned.

-Roger and Jeff Meadows, who are descended from Edwin Lewis Meadows, have also created a splendid new family history website.
+Roger and Jeff Meadows, who are descended from Edwin Lewis Meadows, have also created a splendid family history website.
 This is based on the notebook of Edwin Lewis Meadows himself, and includes a great deal of earlier history, and a number of original illustrations.
 You can find Roger & Jeff's website at the link below.

 The Meadows Story website